Operação Prato

-Operation Saucer (Operação Prato; literally, Operation Plate) was an investigation carried out between 1977 and 1978 by the Brazilian Air Force following alleged UFO sightings in the city of Colares.
+Operation Saucer (Operação Prato; literally, Operation Saucer) was an investigation carried out between 1977 and 1978 by the Brazilian Air Force following alleged UFO sightings on the island Colares.
 The investigation was closed after finding no unusual phenomena.

 History

 Precedent events

-In 1977, numerous UFOs were reported in the Brazilian city of Colares, Pará.
-Local residents claimed that scars on their bodies were caused by the lights in the sky, and named the lights "Chupa Chupa" (literally Sucker-Sucker).
+In 1977, numerous UFOs were reported on the Brazilian island Colares, Pará.
+Local residents claimed that scars on their bodies were caused by the lights in the sky, and named the lights "Chupa Chupa" (literally Sucker-Sucker, local name for a "Lollipop").
 Believing it would keep the lights away, residents of Colares organized night vigils, lit fires, and ignited fireworks.
 Mayor José Ildone Favacho Soeiro requested help from the Air Force.

 The Operation

 The operation was commanded by Captain Uyrangê Bolivar Soares Nogueira de Hollanda Lima.
 During late 1977, several pictures of lights were recorded but the military remained skeptical.
 After approximately four months, the operation was closed after finding no unusual phenomena.
 The official documents can be obtained from the Brazilian National Archives (Arquivo Nacional).